 Ground mounted solar

-- A ground mounted solar array can total no more than 9m2 (nine square metres), and extend no more than 3m in any one direction, and reach no higher than 4m from the ground
+- A ground-mounted solar array can total no more than 9m2 (nine square metres), extend no more than 3m in any one direction, and reach no higher than 4m from the ground

 - Only one ground-mounted system can be present in any one building